-Exhibit Number Description of Document 1.1 Form of Underwriting Agreement 4.1 Registrant's Specimen Certificate for Ordinary Shares (incorporated by reference to Exhibit 4.2 to our registration statement on Form F-1 (File No. 333-228896) filed publicly with the SEC on February 6, 2019) 4.2 Form of Deposit Agreement among the registrant and JPMORGAN CHASE BANK, N.A., as depositary, and the holders and beneficial owners of American Depositary Shares issued thereunder (incorporated by reference to Exhibit (a) to the registration statement on Form F-6 (File No. 333-279644), filed with the Securities and Exchange Commission on May 23,2024) 4.3 Registrant's Specimen American Depositary Receipt (included in Exhibit 4.2) 4.4 Specimen Preferred Share Certificate and Form of Certificate of Designations of Preferred Shares 4.5 Form of Indenture 4.6 Form of Debt Security 4.7 Form of Warrant 4.8 Form of Warrant Agreement 5.1† Opinion of Maples and Calder (Hong Kong) LLP regarding the validity of the securities 8.1† Opinion of Maples and Calder (Hong Kong) LLP regarding certain Cayman Islands tax matters (included in Exhibit 5.1) 23.1 Consent of Deloitte Touche Tohmatsu Certified Public Accountants LLP, Independent Registered Public Accounting Firm 23.2 Consent of Marcum Asia CPAs LLP, Independent Registered Public Accounting Firm 23.3† Consent of Maples and Calder (Hong Kong) LLP (included in Exhibit 5.1) 23.4 Consent of King & Wood Mallesons 24.1† Powers of Attorney (included as part of signature page) 107† Calculation of Filing Fee Table To be f t
+Exhibit Number Description of Document 1.1 Form of Underwriting Agreement 4.1 Registrant's Specimen Certificate for Ordinary Shares (incorporated by reference to Exhibit 4.2 to our registration statement on Form F-1 (File No. 333-228896) filed publicly with the SEC on February 6, 2019) 4.2 Form of Deposit Agreement among the registrant and JPMORGAN CHASE BANK, N.A., as depositary, and the holders and beneficial owners of American Depositary Shares issued thereunder (incorporated by reference to Exhibit (a) to the registration statement on Form F-6 (File No. 333-279644) , filed with the Securities and Exchange Commission on May 23, 2024) 4.3 Registrant's Specimen American Depositary Receipt (included in Exhibit 4.2) 4.4 Specimen Preferred Share Certificate and Form of Certificate of Designations of Preferred Shares 4.5 Form of Indenture 4.6 Form of Debt Security 4.7 Form of Warrant 4.8 Form of Warrant Agreement 5.1† Opinion of Maples and Calder (Hong Kong) LLP regarding the validity of the securities 8.1† Opinion of Maples and Calder (Hong Kong) LLP regarding certain Cayman Islands tax matters (included in Exhibit 5.1) 23.1 Consent of Deloitte Touche Tohmatsu Certified Public Accountants LLP, Independent Registered Public Accounting Firm 23.2 Consent of Marcum Asia CPAs LLP, Independent Registered Public Accounting Firm 23.3† Consent of Maples and Calder (Hong Kong) LLP (included in Exhibit 5.1) 23.4 Consent of King & Wood Mallesons 24.1† Powers of Attorney (included as part of signature page) 107† Calculation of Filing Fee Table To be filed as an exhibit to a post-effective amendment to this registration statement or as an exhibit to a report filed under the Exchange Act and t